Your reasons to support forest, park, and trail protection are likely very personal to you:

 - This 2011 UConn economic study quantifies over $1 billion in annual revenue benefits, and support for over 9,000 jobs in Connecticut thanks to your State Parks and public lands (for every $1 spent on Parks, the state receives $38 in return);

-- Our friends at American Trails provide online case studies compiled over time on the economic benefits of recreational trails and greenways;
+- Our friends at American Trails provide this webpage on positive impact of recreational trails on health, environment, economics, and more;

-- A chapter on the Benefits of Trees including ecosystem, economic, and other benefits (excerpted from the 2012 State Vegetation Management Task Force report); and
+- A chapter on the Benefits of Trees including ecosystem, economic, and other benefits (excerpted from the 2012 State Vegetation Management Task Force report).